 Singapore is a year-round destination due to its tropical climate.
 However, February to April offers pleasant weather for outdoor activities.
 Avoid peak holiday seasons like December and June if you prefer fewer crowds.

-Direct flights from major Indian cities like Delhi, Mumbai, Chennai, and Bangalore are available to Changi Airport, one of the world’s best airports.
+Direct flights from major Indian cities like Delhi, Mumbai, Chennai, and Bangaloreto Changi Airport, one of the world’s best airports, are available.
 Airlines like Singapore Airlines, IndiGo, and Air India operate regular flights.

 The currency is the Singapore Dollar (SGD).
 Indian Rupees are not accepted, but you can exchange currency at money changers or withdraw SGD from ATMs.